Opening date: June 10, 2026

 Questions About the SongTeller Hotel

 The SongTeller is the headliner — but Music City has a full pipeline of new and upcoming hotels worth knowing about before your next trip.
+Our Nashville guide covers every new hotel opening across every neighborhood and price point.

-Browse New Nashville Hotels →
+Browse Every New Nashville Hotel Opening →